AuroraRoboticsLab/Concrete/compression_test_frame/README.md

 *    Break force = 5x 100 kg = 500 kgf
 *    Mortar unconfined compressive strength = 500 kgf / ((7.5mm)^2*pi) in MPa = 27 MPa (3,900 psi)

-Being made from wood, this only gives a rough strength estimate, but can be quantitative to 1-2 significant figures to guide mixture development.
+Being made from wood, and loaded by foot weight, this only gives a rough strength estimate, but can be quantitative to 1-2 significant figures to guide mixture development.
 DO NOT USE THIS FOR BUILDINGS OR SAFETY CRITICAL STRENGTH TESTING.

 ## Assembly Process